evoluteur/evolutility-ui-react/README.md

 Evolutility-UI-React is a set of **model-driven views** to [Browse](#Browse), [Edit](#Edit), [List](#List), [Cards](#Cards), [Charts](#Charts), and [Stats](#Stats).

 With it you can easily build CRUD applications by writing models rather than code.
-It works with REST APIs (using [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node)) or GraphQL (using [Hasura](https://hasura.io)).
+It use GraphQL with [Hasura](https://hasura.io).
 No hand-coding is necessary.

 ![Edit](public/screenshots/comics/one-edit.gif)